alemigav/harmony-hash-game/HarmonyHex_Game_Design.md

 At the commencement of a game session, a single atomic line element is randomly placed within an empty cell on the board.

-After each directional movement input by the player, exactly one (1) additional atomic line element is spawned.
+After each directional movement input by the player, one (1) or more additional atomic line element is spawned.
 Spawning occurs only in unoccupied cells and with equal probability between yin and yang line types.

 ---